 8. Malcha Mahal, Delhi

 Malcha Mahal, a hunting lodge, was built in the Tuglaq period.
-The real ghost stories regarding this 600-year-old haunted palace in India, revolve around the death of Begum Wilayat Mahal. she committed suicide by consuming crushed diamonds.
-Rumors say that the ghost of the Roaylty turned Pauper Begum haunts the hunting lodge.
+The real ghost stories regarding this 600-year-old haunted palace in India, revolve around the death of Begum Wilayat Mahal.
+She committed suicide by consuming crushed diamonds.
+Rumors say that the ghost of the Royalty turned Pauper Begum haunts the hunting lodge.

 9. Mukesh Mills, Mumbai (Maharashtra)

 Mukesh Mills is an abandoned mill situated in Mumbai.
 This mill, located in the Colaba area, was faring well since was constructed in 1870.
 As a result of a strike by workers, it had to be shut down in 1982.
 Only a little time had gone by when a mysterious fire broke out in the abandoned mill.
-Mukesh Mills, owing to its history and spooky appeal, has become a popular shooting destination for Bollywood movies.
+Mukesh Mills, owing to its history and spooky appeal, has become a popular shooting destination for Bollywood movies but also ranks as a haunted place among top haunted places in India.

 10. Ramoji Fim City, Telangana